Mossman556/MYSQL-CRUD-Student-Add-project/README.md

 * MySQL Database Integration: The system is backed by a MySQL database, ensuring efficient storage and retrieval of student records.
 The application supports local database setup via XAMPP or a remote MySQL server.

 IMPORTANT: Please note that this project is designed for educational purposes and should not be used in a production environment without proper security measures and optimizations.

+# Usage

+If you want to Test this Student Record Management System there is an exe file in Output folder and you also need to install XAMPP.
+I put couple of pictures on how to setup the MYSQL Database.
+Basically just add new database called student and then new table called studen_table and add the columns in the picture.